whitedavidp/android-unistroke-keyboard/README.md

  * Log some information to the system logcat.
 You will need to use ADB or a logcat app to view this information.

  * Allow the app to read gestures from files of the appropriate names stored in the root of internal storage.
 This makes experimenting with gestures easier as no recompiling it required.
-However, it does require lowering the target SDK and addition of the WRITE_EXTERNAL_STORAGE permission.
+However, it does require lowering the target SDK and addition of the READ_EXTERNAL_STORAGE permission.
 So Android may "warn" you.
 Results of this are shown in the app's logcat (if optionally enabled).

  * Show gesture recognition results/scores at the bottom of the input area.

- * Show "cheat sheet" excepts as gesture input backgrounds.
+ * Show "cheat sheet" excerpts as gesture input backgrounds.

 10. Slight enlargement of the size of the alphabet gesture area at the expense of the number gesture area.